 To soak off gel polish you need to:

-1. With Mylar file 180 file down gently top coat.
+1. With Mylar file 180 gently file down the top coat.

 2. Pour the product on a cotton swab or special removing foil.

-3. Put the soaked swab on a nail.
+3. Put the soaked swab on the nail.

 4. Wrap it with aluminium foil.